openskope-org/paleocar-browser/README.md

 Download and expand these archives (for example into a directory named `tiles`).

-If you have insufficient disk space store them on a USB Flash drive and attach this drive when runbing the **PaleoCAR Browser** application.
+If you have insufficient disk space you may store the data files on a USB Flash drive and attach this drive when running the **PaleoCAR Browser** application.
 The application runs well in this mode.

 ### Specify the location of data when starting the PaleoCAR Browser